-The programme is delivered in lectures, practical sessions, demonstrations, assignments, tutorial discussions, field visits, research and industrial training etc. Lectures will introduce concepts, and practical sessions including group work will foster an in-depth understanding of the concepts.
-Field visits and industrial visits are conducted to provide hands-on experience and awareness about practical situations.
+The programme is delivered in lectures (physical or virtual class room), practical sessions, demonstrations, assignments, tutorial discussions, field visits, field practicals, industrial visists, research and industrial training etc. Lectures will introduce concepts, and practical sessions including group work will foster an in-depth understanding of the concepts.
+Field visits and industrial visits are conducted to provide handson experience and awareness about practical situations.
 Students conduct research and scientific investigation on identified topics and publish a dissertation under the supervision of academic staff.
-Students undergo industrial training or dietetic training in an identified place to enhance their employability skills.
+Students undergo industrial training or dietetic training in an identified place to enhance theiremployability skills.
 Placements in industry and institutions will ensure graduates can apply their knowledge appropriately in commercial enterprises, research or educational institutions, or in advisory and regulatory agencies.
-A variety of approaches such as group work involving problem - based learning, case studies, class presentations, individual tutorials, and the undertaking of individual research projects will be used to develop intellectual skills.
+A variety of approaches such as group work involving problem - based learning, case studies, classpresentations, individual tutorials, and the undertaking of individual research projects will be used to developintellectual skills.
 Structured classes in science and computer laboratories and lectures supported by group work and seminars are expected to develop professional and practical skills.
 Opportunities to enhance transferable skills are incorporated into lectures, seminars and practical sessions involving group and individual work, project preparation and implementation.
 Learning will be encouraged by the use of progressive formative assessments.